Frequently Asked Questions

 Please see OCE's role here.

-Funding will be negotiated in the planning phase of the project.
-OCE will provide modest funding for project supplies and faculty support.
-An organization will be asked to be financially responsible for project expenses exceeding the OCE limit.
-On projects where the final learning objective of course is to develop a prototype or design; the partnering organization will be asked to finance the completion of the final product.
+Funding will be negotiated in the planning phase of the course.
+OCE will provide modest funding for supplies and faculty support.
+An organization will be asked to be financially responsible for expenses exceeding the OCE limit.
+On course projects where the final learning objective of course is to develop a prototype or design; the partnering organization will be asked to finance the completion of the final product.

 MICA has a full student body in the fall and spring semester.
 The fall semester generally runs from early September to late December.
 The spring semester generally runs from late-January to early May.